brucemcpherson/effex-api-client/README.md

 ## Responses
 Unless its a transport error, http responses will always be 200.
 If there is a structural error in your call, or for example, data is missing - this will be reported in the response.

-A typical success response would be
+A typical response would consist of various properties describing the api access.
+In normal circumstances, the only one of interest is *response.data*, where a successful request would return something as shown below.
+The rest of the response can be used to find out more detail about the request and for troubleshooting any transport failures.

 ```
 { writer:"wxk-eb1-o1cbq17qfbre"